olgabut/core42-born2beroot/_evaluation.md

 Lets you open or close ports (like SSH on port 22, HTTP on port 80) with simple commands.
 Helps protect your system from unauthorized access and network attacks.

-- List the active rules in UFW (or Firewalld).
+- List the active rules in UFW (or Firewall).
 A rule must exist for port 4242.

 ```bash
 sudo ufw status numbered